Visa policy of Rwanda

-The Republic of Rwanda, a member of the East African Community, allows citizens of all countries that are not visa exempt to obtain a visa on arrival.
+The Republic of Rwanda, a member of the East African Community, allows citizens of all countries that are not visa-exempt to obtain a visa on arrival.
 In addition, they may also obtain an e-Visa online before departure.

-All visitors must hold a passport valid for at least six months with at least one empty page.
+All visitors must have a passport valid for at least 6 months with at least one empty page.
 Kenyans and Ugandans may use an ID card in lieu of a passport to enter Rwanda.

 Visa policy map

 Visa exemption

-Citizens of the following countries are exempt from paying entry fees, and can enter Rwanda without a visa for up to the duration listed below:
+Citizens of the following countries are exempt from paying entry fees and may enter Rwanda without a visa for the following period:

-Holders of diplomatic and service category passports of China, Djibouti, Ethiopia, Gabon, India, Israel, Morocco, Mozambique, Namibia, Turkey, and United Arab Emirates do not require a visa.
+Holders of diplomatic and service category passports of China, Djibouti, Ethiopia, Gabon, India, Israel, Morocco, Mozambique, Namibia, Russia, Singapore, Turkey, and United Arab Emirates do not require a visa for up to 90 days (unless otherwise stated).

-In addition, nationals of China holding passports endorsed "for public affairs" do not need a visa for a maximum stay of 90 days.
+In addition, citizens of China holding passports endorsed "for public affairs" do not need a visa for a maximum stay of 90 days.

+On November 2, 2023, Rwanda President has announced the impending removal of visa fees for all African visitor.

+In September 2024, Rwanda signed mutual visa waiver agreements with the Dominican Republic, Dominica and the Bahamas which are yet to be ratified.
+Rwanda signed visa exemption agreements for holders of diplomatic and service passports with Azerbaijan in September 2023 and with Kazakhstan in September 2024 and they are yet to be ratified.